Calf Pain | PAD Symptom | USA Vascular Centers

 Diagnosing PAD

 At USA Vascular Centers, our vascular specialists are leading experts in diagnosing and treating PAD.
+We detect PAD with the following diagnostic tests:

 • Vascular ultrasound: This procedure involves your doctor placing a small, handheld instrument (transducer) on your skin.
 The transducer produces sound waves that bounce off your arteries, generating ultrasonic images of your vascular system.